rotundasoftware/backbone.collectionView/README.md

 ##Options passed to constructor
 * __collection__ The collection of models to be rendered.
 * __selectable__ (default: _true_) Determines whether or not models are selectable.
-If true, clicks from the user will automatically change the selected models (by default), and the "selected" class will be automatically added to the elements of the selected model views.
+If true, clicks from the user will automatically change the selected models (by default), and the "selected" class will be added to the elements of the selected model views.
-* __selectMultiple__ (default: _false_) Determines whether or not multiple model views within the collection can be selected at the same time.
+* __selectMultiple__ (default: _false_) Determines whether or not multiple models within the collection can be selected at the same time.
 * __sortable__ (default: _false_) Determines whether or not list items can be rearranged by dragging and dropping.
-* __selectableModelsFilter__ (default: _all models_) Determines which items are selectable and which items are not.
+* __selectableModelsFilter__ (default: _all models_) Determines which models are selectable.
 The value should be a function that expects a single parameter which is the model in question.
 For example:
 ```javascript
 	function( thisModel ) {
 		return thisModel.get( "isSelectable" );
 	}
 ```

-* __sortableModelsFilter__ (default: _all models_) This can be used to determine which items are sortable and which ones are not.
+* __sortableModelsFilter__ (default: _all models_) This can be used to determine which items are sortable.
 The value should be a function that expects a single parameter which is the model in question, just like the value of the `selectableModelsFilter` option.
-* __visibleModelsFilter__ (default: _all models_) This can be used to determine which items are visible and which ones are not.
+* __visibleModelsFilter__ (default: _all models_) This can be used to determine which items are visible.
 The value should be a function that expects a single parameters which is the model in question, just like the value of the `selectableModelsFilter` option.
 * __clickToSelect__ (default: _true_) Determines whether or not mouse clicks should select models as would be appropriate in a standard HTML mutli-select element.
 Only applies to selectable collection lists.
-* __clickToToggle__ (default: _false_) Determines whether or not clicking any item in a list with selectMultiple == true should toggle its selected / unselected state.
+* __clickToToggle__ (default: _false_) Determines whether or not clicking an item in a list with selectMultiple == true should toggle its selected / unselected state.
 Only applies to lists with selectMultiple == true.
 * __processKeyEvents__ (default: _true_) Determines whether or not the collection view should respond to arrow key events as would be appropriate in a standard HTML multi-select element.
 Only applies to selectable collection lists.

 ##Methods and Properties Reference